oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPyTorch_GettingStarted/README.md

     ```
     conda activate user_pytorch
     ```

+4. Navigate to the directory with the TensorFlow sample:
+    ```
+    cd ~/oneAPI-samples/AI-and-Analytics/Getting-Started Samples/IntelPyTorch_GettingStarted
+    ```

-4. Run the Python script
+5. Run the Python script
     To run the program on Linux*, Windows* and MacOS*, type the following command in the terminal with Python installed:

     ```